Fujifilm Guides

 Exposure Comp-1/3 to -2/3

-Grain is off because high ISO already adds noise.
-Stacking grain effect on top of high-ISO noise creates muddy texture.
-Clarity at +2 adds definition to neon signage and architectural detail.
-The underexposure (-1/3 to -2/3) preserves the darkness and prevents the camera from brightening the scene to a midtone average that kills the mood.
+The cool WB shift (R-1, B+1) creates the cinematic warm/cool split.
+Grain off because high ISO adds its own noise.
+Clarity at +2 sharpens neon signage and architectural detail.
+The underexposure (-1/3 to -2/3) preserves darkness and prevents the camera from brightening the scene to a midtone average that kills the mood.

 Best subjects: Urban night streets, neon signs, rain-wet reflections, nightlife, moody cityscapes.